Programs For Children

 The Micro Loans Component

-To strengthen families further, caregivers of children enrolled in our Pediatric HIV/AIDS Care Program are encouraged to apply for a business loan that will help them take better care of their families and keep children in school.
+To strengthen families further, caregivers of children enrolled in our Pediatric HIV care program are encouraged to apply for a business loan that will help them take better care of their families and keep children in school.

 The Malaria Prevention Component